 What The New Generation of CPAs Actually Care About

 Anna Sun, CPA is a former auditor at PriceWaterHouse Coopers (PwC) and now is the newest member of our finance team at Procurify.
-In this episode, she shares why many newly minted CPAs are flocking to startups, and why she refuses to work for a company that does not use technology to level up their finance team.
+In this episode, she shares why many newly minted CPAs are flocking to startups, and why she refuses to work for a company that does not level up its finance team with technology.

 Speakers: Anna Sun, CPA, Senior Accountant, Procurify